rudionrails/quarry.nvim/README.md

     config = {
         servers = {
             lua_ls = {
-                filetypes = { "lua" },
                 tools = {
-                    -- "lua_ls" itself will be automatically installed, since it is the key of the LSP "stylua",
+                    "lua_ls",
+                    "stylua",
                     "luacheck",

+                     -- only install when opening a file associated with lua_ls -- this can be set as `filetypes` or will be automatically -- taken from lspconfig
+                    lazy = true,
                 },

                 config = {
                     settings = {
                         Lua = {